The SHT Depends on Volunteers

 Are you a current volunteer?
 Thank you!
 Click here for Volunteer Documents.

-Volunteer for Scheduled Trail Maintenance or Construction Projects!
+Volunteer for Scheduled Trail Maintenance or Improvement Projects

 All volunteer projects are under the direction of a SHTA staff member, Volunteer Crew Leader, or otherwise experienced trail maintainer.
-Projects may include building trail, building bridges or boardwalk, clearing trees and brush, and weed-whipping.
-Training is provided and no special skills are required!
+Projects may include building new trail, building bridges or boardwalk, clearing trees and brush, weed-whipping, or other duties as needed.
+Training is provided and no special skills are required.

 Check out the SHTA Calendar to learn about upcoming events!

-There are several ways to take care of the Superior Hiking Trail in an ongoing way.
+There are several ways you can help take care of the Superior Hiking Trail year after year.

 - Adopt a campsite: Campsite Adopters inspect and maintain a SHT campsite at least twice per year.
 They clean out the fire ring, clear brush, and report hazard trees in the area.
 Check out the full job description.

 A waitlist is ongoing.
 Volunteers may choose to wait for a specific section or can be updated about any available openings.
 Contact us to learn about current openings or to get on the waitlist.